kawarpreetsingh/awesome-minesweeper/README.md

 ### `npm run build`

-To create a build in a build folder to be deployed in any static server
+To create a build in the build folder to be deployed in any static server